tillbiskup/evedataviewer/docs/usecases.rst

 As data files are stored and organised in directories per calendar week, some kind of file browser allowing to both, navigate through a hierarchy of directories as well as flicking through the individual measurements and visually inspecting the resulting data (by means of graphical repesentations) are necessary.

 As each dataset consists of multiple channels and axes, and not always the preferred axes and channels are marked in the datasets, setting/changing the channels and axes to be plotted needs to be possible.
-Probably, this information should be stored (at least within one session of the eveviewer GUI), such that flicking through the files forwards and backwards will not reset the display unless the user intentionally changes these settings (for an individual dataset).
+Probably, this information should be stored (at least within one session of the evedataviewer GUI), such that flicking through the files forwards and backwards will not reset the display unless the user intentionally changes these settings (for an individual dataset).

 Standard tools for manipulating graphics